shobrook/syntaxis/README.md

 ### `Harvester` Object

 `Harvester` holds the root node of your AST and inherits from `ast.NodeVisitor`.
 Every traversal is depth-first by default.
-The following instance methods are available:
+The following saplings are available:

 #### `search_by_type(nodes, skip=[])`